You are hereIn this section

 How can I transfer money between students?
 How do I request a refund?
-May I donate money to meal accounts?
+May I donate my student's remaining balance to another student?

 Money may be moved from one student's account to another or donated to a general fund by completing a request form.
 If money is left in an account upon graduation, or a student moves out of the district, a refund can be obtained by sending a request form to the district Food Service office.
 At the end of each school year, we automatically transfer funds from graduating students to siblings, if siblings are enrolled in the district.
 Refunds will only be issued in amounts of $10.00 or greater.
+You may donate any amount on your student's account to another student.
 Click here for the Donate/Transfer/Refund Request form.